Michael-Reefe/Loki.jl/README.md

 `map_snr_thresh`

 Gives the threshold that the signal to noise ratio must reach in order for a given quantity (i.e. emission line flux) to be shown in a given spaxel in the final 2D parameter maps output at the end of the fitting process.
 Defaults to 3.

+`map_marker`

+You may optionally specify a position to mark on the output 2D parameter maps with a red "X".
+This must be a length-2 Vector of real values (i.e. [32.4, 41.9]).
+If nothing is given for this parameter, the default marked position will be the centroid of data, calculated as the weighted average of pixel positions, with the integrated flux used as weights for each pixel.
+This can be thought of as a "center of mass" centroid, or perhaps a "center of light."

 `guess_tau`